 Laws and Regulations

 To begin, you should read the laws and regulations that govern New Jersey’s cannabis market.
-I suggest you read the following documents and focus on the areas regarding the license application process:
+I suggest you read the following documents and focus on the areas related to the license application process:

-Also, as an applicant, you should be aware that the New Jersey’s Cannabis Regulatory Commission will oversee the adult-use cannabis program, including the scoring and issuing of cannabis business licenses
+Also, as an applicant, you should be aware that New Jersey’s Cannabis Regulatory Commission will oversee the adult-use cannabis program, including the scoring and issuing of cannabis business licenses.

 Types of Adult-Use Cannabis Licenses in New Jersey

-New Jersey will not cap the number of licenses issued.
-Also, the Commission will ensure at least 25% of the total licenses issued are issued to microbusinesses. (follow this link for a full definition of a New Jersey Cannabis Microbusiness).
+The state will not cap the number of licenses issued.
+Also, the Commission will ensure at least 25% of the total licenses issued are issued to microbusinesses (follow this link for a full definition of a New Jersey Cannabis Microbusiness).

 Timeline for New Jersey Cannabis Business License Applications